-- Accounting data, computed on an IFRS basis, which is used in the valuation of assets and liabilities; - Policy data, including data on claims, policies in force and past policies; - Operational risk data obtained from an external database covering industry operational risk losses, which is obtained • from the Operational Risk Insurance Consortium; - Financial market data, including asset data externally obtained such as from FTSE 100 index; - Asset data including the market value of assets, most often derived from the accounting data; and - Other data including numerical, census or classification information, but excluding qualitative information.
+- Accounting data, computed on an IFRS basis, which is used in the valuation of assets and liabilities; - Policy data from both policies in force and past policies that includes premium data, historic data on claims and exposure data covering potential catastrophic events such as on geographical concentrations; - Operational risk data obtained from an external database covering industry operational risk losses, which is obtained from the Operational Risk Insurance Consortium; - Financial market data, including asset data externally obtained such as from FTSE 100 index; - · Asset data including the market value of assets, most often derived from the accounting data; and - Other data including numerical, census or classification information, but excluding qualitative information.

 As part of the Company's data governance process the appropriateness of the data is considered before it is used in the IM.
 Data accuracy, appropriateness and completeness are monitored on an ongoing basis by the Company's Data Governance Council.
-The data used in the IM in 2018 was formally approved by the Company's Chief Actuary, supported by the Data Governance Council.
+The data used in the IM in 2019 was formally approved by the Company's Chief Actuary, supported by the Data Governance Council.